-Earon Davis currently teaches undergraduate health and wellness courses for Kaplan University and Indiana University-Bloomington.
+Earon Davis currently teaches online undergraduate health science and wellness courses for Purdue University Global.
 He enjoys international travel and inter-cultural experiences.
 Earon has received awards for his environmental health advocacy and teaching.
-He currently sits on non-profit boards of directors including Living Earth Television, NFP (Board Chair), The Rotary Club of Bloomington Indiana (Secretary), and the Bloomington Community Orchard.
+He currently sits on non-profit boards of directors including Living Earth Television, NFP (Board Chair), The Rotary Club of Bloomington Indiana (President 2019-2020) and Meditation for Inner Peace.
 Earon lives in Bloomington, Indiana, is married and has three sons and a step-daughter, all adults.
 Among the aphorisms composed by Earon are, “It takes community to maintain a human,” and “Life is a strange school.”

 Contributions to Humans & Nature: